JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/basic-concepts.md

 Anything with a capital letter in a package is exported.

-Refer to the section on packages [here](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet/packages.md).
+Refer to my cheat sheet on packages [here](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet/packages.md).

 ## GO RUN